Want To Stop A Cold In Its Tracks? Eat This Food

 It’s normal for our appetite to feel off when we’re under the weather, and while I’m all for listening to your body, I don't recommend that my clients skip meals entirely, even if they're not feeling that hungry.
 Giving your body fuel to work with is helpful for fighting off potential invaders.
 In general, I encourage a meal that provides a stabilizing balance of protein, fat, and carbs.
 That doesn’t mean you have to force it, but make sure you’re covering your bases.
 Incorporating certain foods may also be helpful.

-Fruits and veggies, for example, are packed with flavonoids and other powerful compounds that fight inflammation and help support efficient immune system function.
+Fruits and veggies, for example, are packed with flavonoids and other powerful compounds that fight inflammation and help support efficient immune system function1.
 You’ll also find antioxidants vitamins A and C, among other key vitamins and minerals that support efficient immune system function.

 Aside from boosting flavor, herbs and spices are packed with powerful compounds that fight inflammation and support health.
 Turmeric, for example, has been used for centuries to treat a wide variety of ailments, and capsaicin, the active ingredient in red chili pepper, has been studied4 for its role in metabolism and the anti-inflammatory process.

 I also like to add some hemp hearts to provide a little extra protein and some healthy fats.
-Those omega-3 fatty acids may be helpful for counteracting the effects of stress-hormone cortisol that tends to spike when we’re wigged out about all the stuff you don’t have time to be sick for!
+Those omega-3 fatty acids may be helpful for counteracting the effects of stress-hormone cortisol5 that tends to spike when we’re wigged out about all the stuff you don’t have time to be sick for!

 When you’re freaking out about a cold coming on, try this easy, delicious recipe for dinner.
 If turning on the oven is too overwhelming, don’t sweat it—you can just add the chickpeas and spices in with the kale as it’s cooking.
 Enjoy and feel better!

 Crispy Chickpea & Kale Bowl With Miso-Tahini Dressing